javisperez/toe-icons/README.md

 ## About this

-This is a free open small icons library made with Affinity Designer.
+This is a free, open source, small icons library made with Affinity Designer.

 ## About me